The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If your business is ready to grow, you may be considering a small business loan.
+If your business is ready to grow, you may be considering applying for a small business loan at a bank.
 Many small business owners lean toward bank loans because they may offer larger amounts, lower rates and more hands-on support than online lenders.

-Your business needs to meet certain requirements and you’ll want to find the right bank to be your lender.
+As your business needs to meet certain requirements for a bank small business loan, you’ll want to find the right bank to be your lender.
 Here’s everything you need to know about how to get a business loan from a bank.

 1. Check your business and personal credit scores